Honoured10/alx-system_engineering-devops/0x02-shell_redirections/README.md

-prints result of ls -la
+duplicates the last line of iacta file